dfreire/hello-fantom/README.md

 The sandbox includes html files which can be used to demo the result of each step.
-The purpose is to be able to check things rapidly, and these files are not at all intented for distribuction.
+The purpose is to be able to check things rapidly, and these files are not at all intended for distribution.

 The JavaScript files in the sandbox, were manually extracted from the Fantom generated pods.
 A production environment shouldn't rely on these sandbox